 Judge Alexandra Davis DiPentima was born in Sharon, Connecticut in 1953 and raised in Kent, Connecticut.
 She was graduated from Princeton University, receiving an A.B. in intellectual history in 1975.
-From 1976 to 1979 she attended the University of Connecticut School of Law from where she was graduated in 1979.
+From 1976 to 1979, she attended the University of Connecticut School of Law and was graduated in 1979.

-During her years of practice, she was an active member of the Connecticut Bar Association, serving as president of the Young Lawyers Section from 1989 to 1990, and as a member of the Hartford County Bar Association she served as treasurer from 1993 to 1994 and as a director from 1990 to 1993.
-Each year, she has written two chapters of annotations for the Connecticut Practice Book Annotated (West) since the late 1980s.
+During her years of practice, Judge DiPentima was an active member of the Connecticut Bar Association, serving as president of the Young Lawyers Section from 1989 to 1990, and as a member of the Hartford County Bar Association, where she served as treasurer from 1993 to 1994 and as a director from 1990 to 1993.
+Each year since the late 1980s, she has written one or two chapters of annotations for the Connecticut Superior Court Civil Rules Annotated (Thomson Reuters).

-Since her appointment to the bench, Judge DiPentima's assignments have included presiding judge of the Hartford and New Britain Housing Divisions, presiding judge in Meriden, and, from 1998 to 2003, Administrative Judge of the judicial district of Litchfield.
-She has served on the Rules Committee and the Judicial Education Committee, and is currently co-chair of the Advisory Committee on Appellate Rules.
+Since her appointment to the bench, Judge DiPentima's assignments have included presiding judge of the Hartford and New Britain Housing Divisions, presiding judge in Meriden and, from 1998 to 2003, Administrative Judge of the Judicial District of Litchfield.
+She has served on the Rules Committee of the Superior Court and the Judicial Education Committee, and is currently co-chair of the Advisory Committee on Appellate Rules.
 From 2001 to 2002, she served as president of the Connecticut Judges Association.
-In 2010, Judge DiPentima received the Connecticut Bar Association’s Henry J. Naruk Judiciary Award.
+In 2010, Judge DiPentima received the Connecticut Bar Associationís Henry J. Naruk Judiciary Award.
 In 2011, she received the Distinguished Service Award from the University of Connecticut School of Law Alumni Association.
 In October 2020, she received the John M. Bailey Memorial Award for Public Service from the Hartford County Bar Association.
 In January of 2012, Judge DiPentima became an Adjunct Professor at the University of Connecticut School of Law.